kidsonfilms-python-rules/Sharer/README.md

 # Shared

-A plugin to get data from other applications.
+A Flutter package to get data from other applications.

 ## Installation
 Insert this line in your `pubspec.yaml`: